What Is A Quality Improvement Program?

 Sanford Health Plan complies with all applicable federal requirements, including HIPAA, state and NCQA regulations regarding privacy, security, breach notification and confidentiality.
 Any Plan employee or any participating practitioner or provider engaging in QI activities must uphold the established principles of patient/physician confidentiality and individual privacy.
 All QI worksheets, study results and other related materials will remain confidential.
 Reference to practitioners and providers as well as members will be by number or symbol only.
 Committee members will not release any information regarding a provider or member, unless it is required by law or is necessary to coordinate health care services or secure the health or safety of a member.
 Such instances will be documented and actions will be in accordance with federal and state laws and regulations.

 HEDIS (Healthcare Effectiveness Data and Information Set) is a set of standardized performance measures designed to ensure that purchasers and consumers have the information they need to reliably compare health care quality.
-Originally, HEDIS was designed to address private employers’ needs as purchasers of health care.
-It has since been adapted for use by public purchasers, regulators and consumers.
 Quality improvement activities, disease management programs and practitioner profiling efforts have all used HEDIS as a core measurement set.

 HEDIS Provider Guide & Toolkit 2018: The HEDIS Provider guide and toolkit was designed to assist providers in improving quality of care to members in alignment with the HEDIS measures and evidence based clinical practice guidelines.
 View the toolkit by logging in to mySanfordHealthPlan.

-2017 HEDIS Report: To demonstrate our commitment to providing the highest quality of care and service, Sanford Health Plan would like to present our HEDIS report along with the quality improvement activities and disease management programs implemented by the Plan.
+2017 HEDIS Report: To demonstrate our commitment to providing the highest quality of care and service, Sanford Health Plan would like to present our HEDIS report including quality improvement activities and health management programs implemented by the Plan.
 This data provides you, our customer, with the information you need to judge our success in meeting our goals in various performance areas.
 The HEDIS measures, which are reported on an annual basis, are divided into domains that all reflect different aspects of care.
 The results are presented to you in comparison to national benchmarks.
-The HEDIS results are also compared to the Healthy People 2020 goals, where available.
-Healthy People 2020 is a set of 10-year health objectives for the United States aimed at health promotion and disease prevention initiatives.
-These goals were developed by the U.S. Department of Health and Human Services with the input of public health and prevention experts and a wide range of government officials and organizations.
-This report is Sanford Health Plan’s commitment to our customers that we will continue to provide cost effective, quality care and service.

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).